After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

 - `"SCORE_FILESIZE": true` will add more points to the overall core based on how large the file actually is. ]

--  Note: In some situations (i.e. a bad encode with a large size), this may be something you want to turn it off (`false`).
+-  Note: In some situations (e.g. a bad encode resulting in a large size), this may be something you want to turn it off (`false`).
 However, the default settings (i.e. `true`) should be sufficient for most.

 ### 9. Skip List (Optional)